avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _The poultry of the world.
 Portraits of all known valuable breeds of fowl: https://commons.wikimedia.org/wiki/File:Poultry_of_the_world.jpg

-Similarly, there can be many lineages within a particular bacterial species.
+Similar to breeds of chicken, there can be many **lineages** within a particular bacterial species.
 For a particular bacterial species, the isolates of one lineage are more similar to each other genetically, and shared a more recent common ancestor with each other, compared to isolates of a different lineage.
 Isolates of the same lineage tend to share particular characteristics (e.g. ecological niche, metabolism, pathogenic potential).